 While Tony was attempting to pull out the book: Beyond Earth, another smaller, older looking book fell on the floor right at his feet.

 Being a curious teenager Tony picked up the book and had a closer look at it.
 The title was in Latin from what he could tell.
-Tony opened the aged, dusty and dirty looking book and some folded up papers fell out.
+Tony opened the aged, dusty and dirty looking book and a bunch of folded up papers fell out.

 Tony picked up the papers and saw that someone had deciphered the words in the book.